centrifuge/sdk/README.md

 ### Investments

-The SDK supports ERC-7540 tokenized vaults.
+The SDK supports [ERC-7540](https://eips.ethereum.org/EIPS/eip-7540) tokenized vaults.
 Vaults are created per share class, chain, and currency.

 ```typescript
 const pool = await centrifuge.pool('1')
 const vault = await pool.vault(1, '0xShareClassAddress', '0xInvestmentCurrencyAddress')
 ```

+#### Vault Types

+Vaults can behave differently depending on how the pool is configured:

+- Synchronous deposit vaults
+  These vaults follow a hybrid model using both ERC-4626 and ERC-7540.
+Deposits are executed instantly using ERC-4626 behavior, allowing users to receive shares immediately.
+However, redemptions are handled asynchronously through ERC-7540, using the Hub to queue and manage the withdrawal requests.

+- Asynchronous vaults
+  Asynchronous vaults are fully request-based and follow the ERC-7540 standard.
+They allow both deposit and redemption actions to be handled through an asynchronous workflow, using the Centrifuge Hub to manage requests.

-You can query an individual investor’s situation:
+You can query an individual investor’s state:

 ```typescript
 const inv = await vault.investment('0xInvestorAddress')